top of page

 Four Seasons Maui*

 The Four Seasons Maui is one of those resorts that clients return to again and again.
 The open-air beachfront setting, incomparable service, and picture-perfect views are some of the best on Maui.
 This tiered resort sits above Wailea Beach, one of the largest beaches on the island.
-Choose from complimentary cabanas that face either the ocean or pool, oceanfront sanctuaries or plenty of chaise lounges with umbrellas.
+Choose from complimentary cabanas that face either the ocean or pool, oceanfront sanctuaries, or plenty of chaise lounges with umbrellas.
 The Four Seasons caters to both families and adults and has a separate adult-only serenity pool, which was under construction when I visited in October 2021.

 Regular rooms are 600 square feet, a good size for Hawaii resorts.
 While the price point can be steep here, Four Seasons does NOT charge a resort fee, which can save you $50/day per room versus the other resorts in Wailea.